 The easiest fix is a 32 bit float, body worn LAV recorder.

-Float fixes the control issue, body worn removes wireless range and signal reliability concerns and also effectively make range irrelevant (you could shoot a person behind a closed window).
-This means I only need consider good battery life, screw in mic connectors, a locking mechanism and easily worn/hidden.
+Float fixes the control issue, body worn removes wireless range and signal reliability concerns and effectively make range irrelevant (you could shoot a person inside a car or building or on the far side of a group).

 The Zoom F2 recorder has always been on my radar, but the cost of a single unit has usually been prohibitive ($350au per unit).
-I just picked one up new (in white) for $175au and it is the Blue Tooth version.
-The provided LAV mic is fine, not spectacular, but that can be fixed later with a Diety or similar (Sanken Cos-11 would be the premium, but pricy).
-I also have a black mic from an F1 kit.
+I just picked one up new (in white) for $175au and it is the Blue Tooth version that I would probably not have bothered with.

 I have the Zoom F1 already that could also be used as a worn LAV recorder, but annoyingly the battery door is broken and my fix, a magnetic power pack, is not wearable and it is already twice the size of the F2 .
 It is also not 32 bit float, so I would be nervous until the results were “in the can”.